drvinceknight/pfm/book/building-tools/06-documentation/how/main.md

 Follow the Diataxis framework for documentation.

-This involves separating your documentation in to 4 different sections based on separate aims for readers.
+This involves separating your documentation into 4 different sections based on separate aims for readers.

 - [Tutorial](how_to_write_a_tutorial): for learning.